mshade/kronic/README.md

 Kronic aims to be a simple admin UI / dashboard / manager to view, suspend, trigger, edit, and delete CronJobs in a Kubernetes cluster.

+## Configuration

+Kronic can limit itself to a list of namespaces.
+Specify as a comma separated list in the `KRONIC_ALLOW_NAMESPACES` environment variable.
+The helm chart exposes this option.

 ## Deploying to K8S

 A helm chart is available at [./chart/kronic](./chart/kronic/).